deividAlfa/stm32_soldering_iron_controller/README.md

             - Select channel assigned to the pin
             - Mode: PWM Generation.
 Select CHx(N), as assigned to PIN.
 Ensure to select "N" if the pin has it!
             - Prescaler: Don't care, it's adjusted within the program.
                          Consider that the routine is designed for the timer running at CPU speed.
-Some timers may take haf the clock speed, depending on the bus!<br>
+Some timers may take haf the clock speed, depending on the bus!
-                         If the timer uses FCY/2, use #define PWM_TIMER_HALFCLOCK in board.h!<br>
+                         If the timer uses FCY/2, use #define PWM_TIMER_HALFCLOCK in board.h!
-                         Check the Clock config in CUBEMX!<br>
+                         Check the Clock config in CUBEMX!
             - Period: Don't care, it's adjusted within the program.
             - Pulse: Don't care, it's adjusted within the program.
-            - NVIC settings: Depending on the timer type, enable TIMx "Capture compare" if available, else use "Global interrupt".<br>
+            - NVIC settings: Depending on the timer type, enable TIMx "Capture compare" if available, else use "Global interrupt".
-              Consider that some timers will run at CPU speed while other may take a slower clock.<br>
+              Consider that some timers will run at CPU speed while other may take a slower clock.
-              Check the Clock config in CUBEMX!<br>
+              Check the Clock config in CUBEMX!